-Step 1 On your Windows XP PMC client machine, navigate to Start > Control Panel > Network and Internet Connections.

-The Network and Internet Connections window displays.

-- Step 2 Click the Change Windows Firewall settings link.

-- The Windows Firewall window displays.

-- Step 3 Click the Exceptions tab.
+On your Windows XP PMC client machine, navigate to Start > Control Panel > Network and Internet Connections . , The Network and Internet Connections window displays.
+(Click the Change Windows Firewall settings link. , The Windows Firewall window displays.
+(Click the Exceptions tab.
 A list of programs and services displays.

-- Step 4 If you have already installed the PMC, check the Cisco IPICS PMC check box to add this program to the list of exceptions in the Windows Firewall; then, proceed to Step 6. - Step 5 If you have not yet installed the PMC, install and then launch the PMC.

-For information about installing and launching the PMC, see the "Installing the PMC Application" section on page 2-2 and the "Launching the PMC Application" section on page 2-14.

-a.
-After you launch the PMC, a Windows Security Alert displays to inform you that Windows XP has blocked the PMC.
+If you have already installed the PMC, check the Cisco IPICS PMC check box to add this program to the list of exceptions in the Windows Firewall; then, proceed to Step 6. ] f you have not yet installed the PMC, install and then launch the PMC.
+1 For information about installing and launching the PMC, refer to the "Installing he PMC Application" and the "Launching the PMC Application" sections in the 'Installing and Upgrading the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1). a.
+After you launch the PMC, a Windows Security Alert displays to inform you that Windows XP has blocked the PMC. b.
 Click Unblock to add this program to the list of exceptions in the Windows Firewall.

-Step 6 Click OK.

-Windows XP now allows the PMC to function properly.
+(Click OK .
+1 Windows XP now allows the PMC to function properly.